ray-ang/basicphp/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=basicphp&metric=alert_status)](https://sonarcloud.io/dashboard?id=basicphp)

 A PHP Nano-Framework for Decoupled Application Logic and Presentation.
-The aim of the project is for developers to build applications that are framework-independent by decoupling the Controller and View from any framework, making the application portable and compatible with the developer's framework of choice or vanilla PHP.
+The aim of the project is for developers to build applications that are framework-independent by decoupling the Model, View and Controller from any framework, making the application portable and compatible with the developer's framework of choice or plain PHP.

-BasicPHP's core file (core.php), particularly the Core Functions, can be embedded in the chosen framework's front controller, and the (1) classes, (2) controllers and (3) views folders copied one folder above the front controller of the chosen framework.
+BasicPHP's core file (core.php), particularly the Core Functions, can be embedded in the chosen framework's front controller, and the (1) classes, (2) models, (3) views, and (4) controllers folders copied one folder above the front controller file of the chosen framework.

 Features include class autoloading, routing, helper functions, security (XSS and CSRF protection, and PDO abstraction layer for SQL injection prevention), and handling 404 error - page not found.